Filing Back Taxes: What You Need to Know

 If you’re filing old IRS tax returns, you may find the State tax laws to be different.
 So, it’s recommended you work with an IRS Enrolled Agent who will help you to complete the financial analysis and tax investigation.

-At True Resolve Tax we offer unmatched tax resolutions services.
-We will help you to review your income, expenses, liabilities, assets and tax transcripts to determine your best course of action when filing back taxes.
+At True Resolve Tax Professionals we offer unmatched tax resolutions services.
+We will help you to review your income, expenses, liabilities, assets, and tax transcripts to determine your best course of action when filing back taxes.